 The BA (Hons) Music Technology is aimed at aspiring, creative users and developers of audio technologies.

-In your second year you will continue your research and practice in studio work, including DSP theory and advanced mixdown and mastering.
-You will explore key developments in music technology and develop skills in synthesis and game sound.
+In your second year you will continue your research and practice in studio engineering and production, including DSP theory and advanced mixdown and mastering using both hybrid and surround systems.
+You will explore key developments in music technology, and develop skills in synthesis and game sound.

-In your final year you will develop your professional practice and expand your skills, explore software and hardware interface design, practice in multimedia production and develop music for image.
-You will also work towards your final project, and give support to gigs and musical events for the University’s performers.
+In your final year you will develop your professional practice and expand your skills, explore software and hardware interface design, practice in multimedia production, and develop music for image.
+You will also undertake your final project, which will be a significant piece of work such as an album, a video game or film soundtrack, or a dissertation.

 You will have hands-on experience with the latest digital music technologies in our dedicated Mac suites and recording studios, whilst developing an advanced range of music technology skills for the creation and production of sound in a variety of contexts including studio recording and production, using music programming languages, and creating music for multimedia.
 The course is taught by an experienced and dedicated teaching staff with significant involvement from industry professionals, meaning you will be ready to respond to the technological, academic and artistic innovations within the industry.

 The University of Wolverhampton continues to develop state of the art facilities at its Walsall campus to greatly enhance your learning experience.
-The Performance Hub, opened in November 2011, has a diverse range of fully equipped music teaching, performance and practice rooms (accommodating single person to large band/ensemble), two high-end professional recording studios, and two bespoke technology suites boasting sixty Apple iMacs running industry standard software including Pro Tools, Logic Pro and Final Cut Pro.
-Our two recording studios offer the perfect blend of digital and analogue technologies giving students the opportunity to combine classic analogue recording technique with the flexibility and reliability digital technology provides.
-As well as a dedicated live room each for recording, for increased flexibility and choice of room acoustic, any of the music rehearsal rooms surrounding each studio can also be patched into the studio's control room.
+The Performance Hub has a diverse range of fully equipped music teaching, performance and practice rooms (accommodating a single person to a large band/ensemble), two high-end professional recording studios, and two bespoke technology suites running industry standard software including Pro Tools and Logic Pro.
+Our two recording studios offer the perfect blend of digital and analogue technologies, giving students the opportunity to combine classic analogue recording technique with the flexibility and reliability digital technology provides.
+As well as a dedicated live room each for recording, for increased flexibility and choice of room acoustic, any of the music rehearsal rooms surrounding each studio can also be patched into the studio’s control room.

 Graduates from this course will have highly developed music technology and production skills, along with the entrepreneurial and creative abilities necessary to ensure that many careers in the fast developing music industry can be pursued.
 Examples of careers include: